symfony/symfony-docs/contributing/code/git.rst

 -------------

-Whenever a pull request is merged, all the information contained in the pull request (including comments) are saved in the repository.
+Whenever a pull request is merged, all the information contained in the pull request (including comments) is saved in the repository.

 You can easily spot pull request merges as the commit message always follows this pattern: